A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Amines are compounds that contain a nitrogen atom bonded to one or more alkyl or aryl groups.
+Amines are compounds containing a nitrogen atom bonded to one or more alkyl or aryl groups.
 They are classified as primary, secondary, or tertiary, depending on the number of alkyl or aryl groups bonded to the nitrogen atom.

 Basic Concepts

-• The basicity of an amine depends on the number of alkyl or aryl groups bonded to the nitrogen atom.
-Primary amines are more basic than secondary amines, and tertiary amines are the least basic.
+• The basicity of an amine depends on the number and type of alkyl or aryl groups bonded to the nitrogen atom.
+Generally, primary amines are more basic than secondary amines, which are more basic than tertiary amines.
+The presence of electron-withdrawing groups can decrease basicity.

-• Amines can also act as weak acids, donating protons to form ammonium ions.
+• Amines can also act as weak bases, accepting protons to form ammonium ions (R-NH3+).

 Equipment and Techniques